 Since very early in life I had a deep connection with this planet’s life and its spiritual realm.
 My spiritual path has been colored by different traditions and cultures.
-Many Years I dedicated myself to work as a Marine Biologist to protect marine beings before I realized humans needed to evolve to a spiritual intelligence, which is my current endeavour.
+Many Years I dedicated myself to work as a Marine Biologist to protect marine beings before I realized humans needed to evolve to a spiritual intelligence, which is my current endeavor.
 Together with my husband Thomas, we have carried out ceremonies in different sites of the world, seeding light in the sacred body of mother earth.
 We feel honored and deeply grateful for being parts of the Earth and humanity preparation for the transformation to come.
 Soul traveling and dreaming have guided my contribution to the emergence of the Sacred Earth Council.

 My spiritual and professional path in the field of sustainability – with a deep connection to the forest – have brought me the firm conviction that spiritual wisdom is to become the foundation of our societies.
 I have worked and lived in many countries, discovered and practiced with several spiritual traditions, and dreamt of their coming together into one nascent Earth wisdom.
-I feel honored and humbled by the vision we received, marvelled by the synchronicities and the spirit at work behind the Sacred Earth Council emergence.
+I feel honored and humbled by the vision we received, marveled by the synchronicities and the spirit at work behind the Sacred Earth Council emergence.
 From the beginning of this journey, one thing is clear: this is not in our hands but that of the spirit !
 Each time I step into this sacred work, I feel the magic and the joy to serve.

 The call I received to participate in the formation of the Sacred Earth Council came out of the blue in the form of an email from Thomas in early November, 2019 saying that he an Emelina, with whom I have worked on Earth healing projects before, had “received some directions for our Earth healing work” and asking if I could join them in a Zoom call.
 Ejna, Emelina and Thomas had just connected at Plum Village, as described in the Council’s Story of Emergence.
 After hearing Ejna’s dream and the synchronicities that brought her together with Thomas and Emelina, I said “I’m in.”
 I bring to the Council a deep love for Mother Earth, expressed through my work with the Earth Energy Healing Network (http://www.earthenergyhealing.org/) and a deep love for humanity, expressed through my Great Shift work (http://www.preparingforthegreatshift.org/)